 - Also called as Termination reasons in some companies.

 In General values are not limited in any column except Exit Type column.

 When to enter what data?

-When employees move from one department to another or from one location to another, please add a new row.
+- When employees move from one department to another or from one location to another, please add a new row.
 Enter exit info of older row and enter the changed date as Internal Hire Date for the new row.